pythonasset/FMECA/README.md

 - One-off changes for redesign tasks
 - Implementation checklist for tracking
 - Resource allocation and scheduling

+### Administration

+Access the Administration panel from the sidebar to configure application settings:

+#### Configure Risk Matrix

+- **Customize Risk Thresholds**: Adjust how risk scores are classified
+  - Set Moderate Risk threshold (default: 6)
+  - Set High Risk threshold (default: 8)
+  - Preview changes before applying
+- **Dynamic Updates**: Changes apply immediately to:
+  - Risk Matrix table in Stage 2, Tab 7
+  - All consequence category risk assessments
+  - Task selection risk evaluations
+  - Task update forms
+- **Validation**: Ensures High threshold is always greater than Moderate
+- **Reset Option**: Return to default thresholds at any time

+**Note**: Risk threshold configuration persists throughout your session but resets to defaults when you restart the application.

 ### Stage 4: Reports & Export